Alzheimer's Disease in People With Down Syndrome

 - Clinical trials to test treatments for dementia in adults with Down syndrome

-- Join DS-Connect®, a voluntary, confidential, online registry from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (part of the National Institutes of Health, or NIH).
+- Join DS-Connect, a voluntary, confidential, online registry from the NIH Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
 You, your legally authorized representative, or your guardian can submit information about your health and choose to be contacted about research opportunities, if desired.
-Email DSConnect@nih.gov for more information and to sign up.
+Email DS-Connect for more information and to sign up.

 For More Information About Down Syndrome and Alzheimer’s